 Now that we have established what it is, we now need to talk about the business benefits of Microsoft Azure and how the investment is worthwhile.
-We thought in this blog we would put the benefits together so that you can see how your business could achieve more through an Azure deployment.
+We thought in this blog we would put the business benefits of Azure together, so that you can see how your business could achieve more through an Azure deployment.

 There’s always a misconception that putting your data into the Cloud is not a good idea.
 This is a myth.
 Think of your server locked away in its cabinet in your office building.
 The only thing protecting it is a lock and CCTV, if you have some.
 If you migrate your server to Azure then it is protected by the spy-movie environment of Microsoft’s data centers.